All the travel destinations we dream of visiting – and you will want to travel to – as the world opens back up in 2022 after the pandemic.

 Related: My Bucket List and Ideas for Yours

 It’s no secret how much I love and adore Bali.

 Bali is made up of friendly people (both local and expats), a thriving culture, and a diverse and wonderful cuisine (with lots of vegan options) it’s hard to run out of things to do, it’s chock full of adventure from volcano trekking to quad biking and snorkeling to world-class surfing and so much more.

 It’s filled with yoga studios and funky cafes, it has crystalline beaches & iconic rice fields.
 There are ultra-hip stores to go shopping at or places to wind down and get pampered.
 The options are truly endless.

 Bali is an experience of feelings, feelings you get from little everyday things, everyday sights, sounds, and smells that leave a lasting impression making you never want to leave.
 It’s the little things that count, that create the journey and for that reason, you need to go there to experience the true Bali.
 Bali is raw beauty.
 It has a certain magic to it that makes it feel like home.

-That’s my list of the top 10 post Coronavirus dream destinations.
+That’s my list of the top 10 post-pandemic dream destinations.
 As the quarantine and shelter restrictions are lifted it’s important to get back to the things which make each of us feel whole and happy.
 Regardless of which destination you chose, I guarantee you will have an amazing trip and make some incredible memories.

 Stay Gold and, meanwhile, make the most out of your home country!